enyojs/enyo-dev/CONFIGURATIONS.md

 - true separation of package/project configuration properties
 	- see lists to know which will be in which files
 - the "link" property is now "links"
+- in nearly all commands output is reserved for errors, very few exceptions

 ## Enyo Developer Tools